php-sage/sage/README.md

 Sage is designed to exceed expectations, it intelligently handles everything that you throw at it and displays in the best possible way.

-If you can think of how it can be better, please create an issue!
+If you can think of how it can be better, please create an issue, or just contact me directly :)

 For an overview of Sage's outstanding features jump to the [F.A.Q.](#faq)